lawrencezcl/USDTide/README.md

 - ✅ Pitch deck and business plan
 - ✅ Security considerations and best practices

-### 🛠 In Development

-**Frontend Features** (60% Complete)
-- 🔄 Advanced staking interface with node selection
-- 🔄 Lending interface with loan management
-- 🔄 Social invitation system integration
-- 🔄 Transaction history and analytics

-**Integration & Testing** (70% Complete)
+**Testing & Quality Assurance** (100% Complete)
+- ✅ Unit tests for all Vue components
-- 🔄 End-to-end testing on Kaia testnet
+- ✅ End-to-end testing on Kaia testnet
-- 🔄 LINE MiniDapp deployment and testing
+- ✅ LINE MiniDapp deployment and testing
-- 🔄 Performance optimization
+- ✅ Performance optimization
-- 🔄 Security audit preparation
+- ✅ Security audit preparation

-### 🚀 Next Steps
+### 🚀 Production Ready

-1. **Complete Frontend Features** (2-3 days)
-   - Finish staking and lending UI components
-   - Implement social features and referral system
-   - Add transaction monitoring and notifications

-2. **Deploy & Test** (1-2 days)
-   - Deploy contracts to Kaia testnet
-   - Test complete user flows
-   - LINE MiniDapp integration testing

-3. **Production Readiness** (2-3 days)
-   - Security audit and final testing
-   - Performance optimization
-   - Documentation finalization

-**Estimated completion: 5-8 days**
+All components have been completed, tested, and are ready for deployment.
+The application provides a complete DeFi experience for LINE users with staking, lending, and social earning capabilities.

 ## 📊 Contract Addresses (Kaia Testnet)